isinghrana/fabric-samples-healthcare/analytics-bi-largecomplex-jsondataset/docs/02-CreatePipeline.md

     ![Create New Pipeilne](../images/DataPipelineCreate1.jpg)

 4. Specify appropriate name for the Pipeline example *fda_ds_silver_pipeline* and click Create button to open Data Pipeline canvas
-5. Select the Notebook Activity on canvas to give appropriate name like *DownloadFDADataset* to the Activity as shown in the screenshot below but besides that review the Settings table for activity (Workspace and Notebook settings are automatically set appropriately because Pipeline was created from Notebook)
+5. Select the Notebook Activity on canvas to give appropriate name like *DownloadFDADataset* to the Activity as shown in the screenshot below, also review the Settings Tab for activity (Workspace and Notebook settings are automatically set appropriately because Pipeline was created from Notebook)

     ![Download Dataset Activity](../images/DataPipelineCreate2.jpg)